Let’s be honest.

 The only thing worse than brakes that don’t work are brakes that work when they shouldn’t!

-If you hit the brake pedal and your car vibrates, the likely culprit is a faulty brake rotor (brake disc) or brake caliper.
-A defective brake caliper or rotor will cause the brakes to always be slightly applied while driving (even if the brake pedal isn’t engaged), leading to a strong car vibration.
+If you hit the brake pedal and your car vibrates, the likely culprit is faulty or warped brake rotors (brake disc), brake caliper, or worn brake pads.
+A defective brake caliper or rotor will also cause the brakes to remain engaged while driving (even if the brake pedal isn’t engaged), leading to a strong car vibration.

 3. Engine Problems